 Nelson Rockefeller said it best “The secret to success is to own nothing but control everything”

 An asset protection trust is irrevocable, meaning, the trust owns the assets in question and they would be managed by the trustee.
-By removing those assets from your ownership, you can protect them against creditor lawsuits.
+By removing those assets from your ownership, you can protect them against creditor lawsuits, liens, levies and judgements.